 This paragraph describes the specifications for the PM emissions measurement during a brake emissions test.
 The PM sampling system enables the quantification of the particulate matter mass generated by the brake during the test.
 The PM emissions and the parameters from the test provide the emissions factors for the brake under testing in mass per unit of distance driven.
 The test system shall measure brake PM10 and PM2.5 emissions gravimetrically using separate sampling systems for each cut-off diameter (2.5 μm and 10 μm).
 Each PM sampling system shall consist of the following elements:

-(a) One PM sampling probe is located in the tunnel.
+(a) One PM sampling probe located in the tunnel.
 The specifications for the design of the PM sampling probes are described in paragraph 12.1.1.2.;

-(b) An appropriate sampling nozzle is installed at the tip of the PM sampling probe.
+(b) An appropriate sampling nozzle installed at the tip of the PM sampling probe.
 The specifications for the design of the nozzles are described in paragraph 12.1.1.3.;

-(c) A cyclone is applied as a PM separation device.
+(c) A cyclone applied as a PM separation device.
 The specifications for the cyclone are described in paragraph 12.1.2.1.;

-(d) A particle sampling line transfers the aerosol from the PM separation device to the filter holder.
+(d) A particle sampling line to transfer the aerosol from the PM separation device to the filter holder.
 The specifications for the design of the sampling line are described in paragraph 12.1.2.2.;

-(e) A filter placed inside the filter holder collects the particulate matter.
+(e) A filter placed inside the filter holder to collect the particulate matter.
 The specifications for the filter holder are described in paragraph 12.1.3.1.;

 (f) One or more pumps with means to control the flow rate in real-time and the corresponding sensors.
 The specifications for the sampling flow are described in paragraph 12.1.2.3.

 Figure 12.1. illustrates an indicative setup of the PM sampling unit.
-The positioning and dimensions of the different elements are provided for illustration purposes; therefore, exact conformance with the figure is not required.
+The positioning and dimensions of the different elements are provided for illustrative purposes; therefore, exact conformance with the figure is not required.